kaby76/swigged.cuda/README.md

 Set up the build of your C# application with Platform = "AnyCPU", Configuration = "Debug" or "Release".
 In the Properties for the application, uncheck "Prefer 32-bit".
 Note--You must uncheck Prefer 32-bit because the NVIDIA GPU Toolkit version 9 does not support 32-bit targets at all.

-*You may need to copy swigged.cuda.native.dll to the executable directory.*
+*You may need to copy swigged.cuda.native.dll to the executable directory, or change the swigged.cuda.targets file in your package directory, if you changed the paths for compiler and linker output to non-standard locations, or if I was in error.*

-Note, you must be using Visual Studio 2017 version 15.4.5 or earlier of VS 2017.
+*Note, you must be using Visual Studio 2017 version 15.4.5 or earlier of VS 2017.
-Unfortunately, the GPU Toolkit Version 9 does not work with Visual Studio 15.5.x!!
+Unfortunately, Version 9 of the GPU Computing Toolkit does not work with Visual Studio 15.5.1!*

 # Example #